 The following fees are charged by the Responsible Entity and the Investment Manager:

 - (i) Management fees; and - (ii) Performance fees.

-These fees are paid at rates which, after the Fund recovers the GST related to the payments, results in a cost to the Fund at the rates noted on the following page.
+These fees are paid at rates which, after GST and related GST recoveries, results in a cost to the Fund at the rates noted below.